ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - Finished curating the `Gitbook`!
 - Posted to LinkedIn about the `Gitbook`.
-- Tried out different online coding assessment testing such as `DevSkiller` and `Codility`.
+- Tried out different online coding assessment testing such as DevSkiller and Codility.
 - Photography!
   - Shot more graduation pictures, this time a group of 3.
 - Gym!